-- Currently, all classes are to be available online-only.
-Classes will remain online-only through the remainder of the spring semester/term.
+- Classes will remain online-only through the summer term, and additional scholarships will be awarded to all summer students.
 Students experiencing difficulty with the online learning environment should contact their department chair, dean, or firstname.lastname@example.org.

-- All campus events through the spring semester/term will be suspended, postponed, or moved online, including athletics events.
+- All campus events through the spring semester / term will be suspended, postponed, or moved online, including commencement and athletics events.

-- All university-sponsored student and employee travel scheduled through the remainder of the semester will be canceled unless approved by senior leaders.
+- All university-sponsored student and employee travel scheduled through the spring semester / term will be canceled unless approved by senior leaders.

 - Individuals with any questions about COVID-19 may call 909-448-1100.

 University community members who believe they have come in contact with someone infected by the novel coronavirus or have contracted the coronavirus are asked to fill out a Novel Coronavirus Information Form.

 Please see additional information on steps to take if you believe you have been infected.